-It’s officially 2019 and so far the name of the game has been filling your life with things that spark joy (per Marie Kondo’s expertise) and saying thank you, next to the things that don’t.
+It’s officially the new year and so far the name of the game has been filling your life with things that spark joy (per Marie Kondo’s expertise) and saying thank you, next to the things that don’t.

 Aka: self-love > any and all things that intend to bring you down.

 The most important part of self-love is by far self-care.
 Putting the proper care into your body will not only make you feel good but enhance your overall well-being!

 You guys know I don’t make traditional resolutions (I just give myself a goal list for the year), but if you have made resolutions, right now is about the time when you’ve probably kicked them to the curb.
 So… what next?
 If you’re in need of motivation or just a reminder to be good to yourself, I’m here to help you out.

 Say thank you, next to your bad habits and implement these simple new ones that will make you feel good all year long:

 I’m sure this is something that you have heard over and over again, but water really is the end-all be-all here!

 Besides being good for your skin and helping you to stay alert, drinking water also helps curb overeating by answering the age old question: am I really hungry or am I just thirsty?
 (Our bodies can often misinterpret thirst as hunger.)

 So, next time you see a thirsty gal just get her a nice tall glass of water (and get one for yourself too because water is good!).

 Don’t you just feel good when you’re looking good??